Web Traffic Peaks: Don’t Get Burned

 On these days Americans enjoy pampering mom and celebrating dad with gifts.

-- In 2016 Americans spent over $21.4 billion on mom and $14.3 billion on dad according to the National Retail Federation.
+- In 2018 Americans spent an estimated over $23.1 billion on mom and $15.3 billion on dad according to the National Retail Federation.

 Several industries target Memorial Day for their retail sales.